pluskid/Mocha.jl/docs/tutorial/mnist.rst

   14-Nov 11:58:21:INFO:root:002200 :: TRAIN obj-val = 0.14225903

-The training could run faster by enabling native extension for the CPU backend, or use a CUDA backend if CUDA compatible GPU devices are available. **TODO**: give a pointer to the document on how to enable other backend when those documents are available.
+The training could run faster by enabling native extension for the CPU backend, or use a CUDA backend if CUDA compatible GPU devices are available.
+Please refer to :doc:`/manual/backend` for how to use different backends.

 Just to give you a feeling, this is a sample log from running with Native Extension enabled CPU backend.
 It takes about 5 seconds to run 100 iterations.